 - Award letters from third parties

-- A list of irrevocable pledges; list of in-kind contributors
+- Copies of irrevocable pledges;

 - A list of Liquid Assets dedicated to the project, or other documents that substantiate funds claimed as match

 You must provide documentation that the Applicant has either Unrestricted Use (ownership or lease) of the building and the land associated with the proposal/project.

 - Ownership.
 Legal proof of unrestricted ownership of property and building.
 Unrestricted means unqualified ownership and power of disposition.
 Property that does not meet the unrestricted ownership criterion will not be eligible for match.
 Documentation may include a deed, title, or a copy of a recent property tax statement.
 Provisional sales contracts, binders, or letters of intent are not acceptable documentation of ownership.

 - Lease for a specific period of time.
 The lease must be executed/effective at the time of the application deadline and remain in effect for a length of time of not less than ten (10) years from the date the Grant Award Agreement is fully executed.
 Only leases in which the lessee is a public entity governed by either a municipality or county, or a not-for-profit entity are eligible for a Cultural Facilities grant.